-- In the Geoprocessing pane, search for and select the Set Network Attribute tool from the Trace Network toolbox.
+- In the Geoprocessing pane, search for and select Set Network Attribute.

-- For the Input Trace Network parameter, specify a trace network.
+- For the Input Utility Network parameter, specify a utility network.

-- For the Network Attribute parameter, select a network attribute from the available options to assign to a feature class.
+- For the Network Attribute parameter, specify a network attribute to assign to a feature class.

-- For the Input Feature Class parameter, select a trace network feature class from the available options.
+- For the Input Table parameter, select a utility network feature class.

 - Click Run.

-The network attribute is assigned to the specified field on the network class.
+The network attribute is assigned to the specified field for the network class.